 The Ethiopian King Memnon was one such ally who brought his army to support the Trojans, but he was killed by Achilles in battle.

-In other accounts, Achilles is marrying Trojan princess Polyxena and supposedly negotiating an end to the war when Paris fires the shot that kills him.
+In other accounts, Achilles marries the Trojan princess Polyxena and supposedly negotiates an end to the war when Paris fires the shot that kills him.

 Another legend has the ancient Greek hero marrying Helen in the afterworld.
 After his death, he became a demigod.